Nagi-Asu: A Lull in the Sea: Anime

 The anime series is produced by P.A.
 Works and directed by Toshiya Shinohara.
 The screenplay is written by Mari Okada and the original character designs are by Buriki.
 It started airing on October 3, 2013.
 For episodes 1 to 13, the opening theme is "lull ~Soshite Bokura wa~" (lull〜そして僕らは〜) by Ray and the ending theme is "Aqua Terrarium" (アクアテラリウム, Akua Terariumu) by Nagi Yanagi.
 For episode 14 to 25, the opening and ending themes are "Ebb and Flow" by Ray and "Mitsuba no Musubime" (三つ葉の結びめ) by Yanagi respectively.
 The 26th and final episode has 2 insert songs: "lull ~Earth color of a calm~" and "mnemonic", sung by Ray and Yanagi, respectively.
 An image song titled "Nagi" (凪) by Ray appears on her debut album Rayve.
 NIS America licensed the streaming and home video rights of the anime in North America.
 Siren Visual has licensed the series for Australia/New Zealand, and MVM Entertainment has licensed the series in the United Kingdom.
 NIS America released the complete series on a limited edition Blu-ray set with an artbook and two soundtrack CDs on June 30, 2015, which featured both Japanese and English audio tracks.
+Muse Communication licensed the series in Southeast Asia and streamed on Muse Asia YouTube channel.